The National and Labour party leaders campaigned in Auckland on Saturday, a day after Helen Clark announced the election would be held on 8 November.

-In her electorate Helen Clark was cheered by supporters as she help put up a Labour Party billboard.
+In her electorate Miss Clark was cheered by supporters as she helped to put up a Labour Party billboard.

-She says John Key is deluded if he thinks National is doing better in its non-traditional areas of support and reiterated her party's election theme of trust.
+She said John Key is deluded if he thinks National is doing better in its non-traditional areas of support and reiterated her party's election theme of trust.

-"There is no fixed point about the National Party, they don't appear to believe in anything except trying to win.
+"There is no fixed point about the National Party, they don't appear to believe in anything except trying to win," she said.

 Miss Clark said National had attacked everything the Labour-led Government has done to make life better.